Nathan Frink: Resettlement and life in New Brunswick

 Mathews further noted Owen had imprisoned his own deputy sheriff on charges of conspiring to murder him, leading Frink and John McKenzie to request a further meeting about how to address dozens of complaints of "suffering unjustly from summonses, warrant and ex parte affidavits" issued by Owen as apparent lawfare against his neighbours.
-Frink declined to issue a warrant, but brought the two complaints before General Sessions in April 1802.
+Frink declined to issue a warrant, but brought the two complaints before General Sessions in April 1802, and further wrote a pamphlet ridiculing Owens' cohabitation "in a most convoluted language".

 Owen, who was a Justice of the Peace, brought an unsuccessful libel suit against Magistrate Frink and Magistrate Robert Pagan for having entertained legal accusations against him, for Frink having written a personal note in the margins of Mathew's filings, and for ridiculing his efforts to run for office.
 On one occasion, Thomas Farrell, the developer of Deer Island, travelled to Fredericton with the intent of challenging Frink to a duel, as was his custom.
 By 1816, Frink was the government agent overseeing Charlotte County's fisheries, leading to a lawsuit against him.

+In 1803, Col. Hugh Mackay wrote to Colonel Edward Winslow, noting "between you and me, peace and tranquility will never be effectually established in this County while Robert Pagan, Nathan Frink and Ninian Lindsay are continued on the Commission of the Peace.
+The two latter the real incendiaries - indeed from teh violent conduct of all three, both at home and abroad, they have forfeited all claim to the least indulgence from Government.

-On March 17 1804, Frink declared a $100 reward for the capture of John Gilley, master of the ship Nancy who he accused of stealing his wares being shipped from New Haven before attempting to flee to the West Indies.
+On March 17, 1804, Frink declared a $100 reward for the capture of John Gilley, master of the ship Nancy who he accused of stealing his wares being shipped from New Haven before attempting to flee to the West Indies.

 After his death, he was buried in St. Stephen's Loyalist Burying Ground.
 Frink's sister had married Schuyler Putnam, son of US General Israel Putnam, and they donated to the St. Stephen Bible Society following Frink's death.
 When the wife of Frink's son George died, two of the children named Elizabeth ("Lib") and Charlotte ("Lot") were subsequently raised by Frink's youngest daughter, Charlotte Ann, who was married to William Thompson.
 The house built in St. Stephen for his son James, a ship owner and magistrate, was added to the Canadian Register of Historic Places in 2007.